Rayc940/ece5160-fast-robot/lab3/lab.md

 After the first TOF was connected, Example05_wire_I2C was ran to verify I2C address.

 The address shown is 0x29, which doesn't match with the datasheet's 0x52.
 However, this makes sense because 0x29 in binary is 0101001, and 0x52 in binary is 01010010.
 The I2C 8 bit format is the 7 bit address << 1 + R/W bit.
-The Arduino is using the 7 bit format.
+Arduino is using the 7 bit format.

 <p align="center">
   <img src="../img/lab3/I2C_pic.png" width="80%">